Interpreting the Code

 - Advertising by any party other than government about issues that, at the time of the advertisement, are the active subject of debate at any level of government in the jurisdiction where the ad is running.

 For greater certainty, an issue may be the subject of political debate in one jurisdiction (e.g. one province, territory or municipality) and yet not be a political in another jurisdiction.
 An ad may therefore fall under the definition of political advertising and outside of the scope of the Code in one context, and yet be subject to the Code in another context, i.e. in a different jurisdiction or at another time.

 The Code also does not apply to “election advertising”, which is defined as “‘advertising’ about any matter before the electorate for a referendum, ‘government advertising’ and ‘political advertising’, any of which advertising is communicated to the public within a time-frame that starts the day after a vote is called and ends the day after the vote is held.
 In this definition, a ‘vote’ is deemed to have been called when the applicable writ is issued.”

 Advertiser: Any entity.

-A note about the upcoming federal election:
+A note about advertising during an election: